CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/assessment.md

 The second marker will hold your viva which for all purposes is an oral exam.
 Vivas are **in-person** and **attendance is mandatory** - you will fail the unit if you are not present.
-Most vivas will be on 13th and 14th May 2025, but due to staff availability, some may be on different dates, so **you must be in Bristol for the full exam period (28th April to 16th May 2025).**
+Most vivas will be on 20th and 21st May 2026, but due to staff availability, some may be on different dates, so **you must be in Bristol for the full exam period (4th-22nd May 2026).**

 The viva has several purposes:
 * To showcase parts of the project which cannot (easily) be incoporated into the dissertation.